Subscribe to Our Newsletter

 This page provides information for California cities and counties regarding the National Opioids Settlements and opioid-related bankruptcies.
 Multistate settlements with pharmaceutical distributors McKesson, Cardinal Health and AmerisourceBergen (collectively, the Distributors), and with manufacturers Janssen Pharmaceuticals, Inc. and its parent company Johnson & Johnson (together, J&J), Teva, and Allergan were memorialized in court judgments in 2022 and 2023.
-Proposed multistate settlements with pharmacies Walmart, Walgreens, and CVS (collectively, the Pharmacies) are currently pending.
+Multistate settlements with pharmacies Walmart, Walgreens, and CVS (collectively, the Pharmacies) were memorialized in court judgments in early 2024.
 You can find additional information listed on the frequently asked questions – Opioid Settlements or Opioid Bankruptcies pages, the Department of Health Care Services (DHCS) Opioid Settlements website at https://www.dhcs.ca.gov/provgovpart/Pages/California-Opioid-Settlements.aspx, the National Opioids Settlements website at https://nationalopioidsettlement.com, and the National Opioid Abatement Trust II website at https://www.nationalopioidabatementtrust.com/Mallinckrodt/Documents.

 Cities or counties that have questions regarding the settlements or bankruptcies should contact their respective city attorney/county counsel or outside counsel representing your city/county on opioid-related matters.
 You may also contact our office via email to OpioidSettlement-LocalGovernment@doj.ca.gov.